survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Certain solutions allow you to preprocess code so that it will run faster.
 They complement the minification technique:

 * [webpack.optimize.ModuleConcatenationPlugin](https://webpack.js.org/plugins/module-concatenation-plugin/) hoists all modules to a single scope instead of writing a separate closure by each.
 Doing this slows down the build but gives you bundles that are faster to execute.
 [Read more about scope hoisting](https://medium.com/webpack/brief-introduction-to-scope-hoisting-in-webpack-8435084c171f) at webpack blog.
 * [prepack-webpack-plugin](https://www.npmjs.com/package/prepack-webpack-plugin) uses [Prepack](https://prepack.io/), a partial JavaScript evaluator.
 It rewrites computations that can be done compile-time and therefore speeds up code execution.
+See also [val-loader](https://www.npmjs.com/package/val-loader) and [babel-plugin-preval](https://www.npmjs.com/package/babel-plugin-preval).
 * [optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions and it enhances the way your JavaScript code gets parsed initially.
 The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.

 ## Minifying CSS